jorekai/numba-net/README.md

 # numba-net
-a tiny neural net libraryl decorated to be fast
+a tiny neural net library decorated to be fast - still in development

+# TODO

+1. add layers as functionality
+2. simulate XOR with the API
+3. implement MNIST fashion classifier